twolfson/gifsockets-middleware/README.md

 var app = express();

 // middlewares returns an object containing 4 middlewares
-// openImage writes the beginning of a .gif and leaves `res` open app.get('/image.gif', middlewares.openImage);
+// `openImage` writes the beginning of a .gif and leaves `res` open app.get('/image.gif', middlewares.openImage);

-// writePixelsToImages writes a new frame to all open `res` from openImage var bodyParser = express.bodyParser();
+// `writePixelsToImages` writes a new frame to all open `res` from openImage var bodyParser = express.bodyParser();
 app.post('/image/pixels', bodyParser, middlewares.writePixelsToImages);

-// TODO: Document /image/text + requirement of phantomjs-pixel-server
-// TODO: Document /image/close
-{
-  openImage
-  writePixelsToImages
-  writeTextToImages
-  closeOpenImages
-}
+// `writeTextToImages` accepts a string of text and writes a new frame
+// This requires running `phantomjs-pixel-server` app.post('/image/text', bodyParser, middlewares.writeTextToImages);

+// `closeOpenImages` closes all active images opened by `openImage` app.post('/image/close', bodyParser, middlewares.closeOpenImages);

 // If you want to load a specific middleware, you can do so var openImageMiddleware = require('gifsockets-middleware/lib/middlewares/open-image');
 var openImage = openImageMiddleware(gifsocket);
-// openImage has the same behavior as that returned from `GifsocketMiddleware`
+// `openImage` has the same behavior as that returned from `GifsocketMiddleware`
 ```

 ## Documentation